time2backup/time2backup/docs/command.md

 ### Options
 ```
--d, --date DATE    restore file at backup DATE (use format YYYY-MM-DD-HHMMSS)
+-d, --date DATE  Restore file at backup DATE (use format YYYY-MM-DD-HHMMSS)
-                   By default, it restores the last available backup.
+                 by default it restores the last available backup
---directory        path to restore is a directory (not necessary if path exists)
+--directory      Path to restore is a directory (not necessary if path exists)
-                   If deleted or moved, indicates that the chosen path is a directory.
+                 If deleted or moved, indicate that the chosen path is a directory.
---delete-new       delete newer files if they already exists (restore exactly the same version)
+--delete-new     Delete newer files if exists for directories (restore exactly the same version)
--f, --force        force restore; do not display confirmation
+-f, --force      Force restore; do not display confirmation
--h, --help         print help
+-h, --help       Print help
 ```

 ### Exit codes